0x416c616e/AdiaScript/README.md

 # AdiaScript

 AdiaScript is a simple procedural (for now) programming language that can be used for simple programming and input macros.
-The program for writing and running AidaScript programs is called the AidaScript Standard IDE.
+The program for writing and running AdiaScript programs is called the AdiaScript Standard IDE.
 It's very much a work in progress.

 ![AdiaScript screenshot](https://raw.githubusercontent.com/0x416c616e/AdiaScript/master/adiascript.png)